-Reasonably priced sushi would definitely lure you to eat at Uoshin Nogizaka.
-This izakaya offers fresh seafood so expect the exquisite quality of their sushi and sashimi since the owners are also seafood wholesalers.
-The space at this restaurant in Akasaka-Mitsuke has an open, spacious feel thanks to the transparent vinyl walls and rustic designed wherein guests get to sit on crates.
-For foreigners, no need to be intimidated since the restaurant’s servers are fluent in English.
-Never miss the house specialty—Nokke Sushi or cucumber roll topped with salmon roe, chopped tuna, crab meat, and sea urchin.
+Reasonably-priced sushi will definitely lure you into Uoshin Nogizaka.
+At this izakaya, offering fresh seafood, you can expect exquisite, high-quality sushi and sashimi since the owners are also seafood wholesalers.
+The space at this restaurant in Akasaka-Mitsuke has an open, spacious feel thanks to the transparent vinyl walls and rustic design which even uses crates as seating!
+For foreigners, there’s no need to be intimidated since Uoshin Nogizaka’s staff are fluent in English.
+Don’t miss the house specialty nokke sushi, a cucumber roll topped with salmon roe, chopped tuna, crab meat, and sea urchin.

-Black interiors, trapdoors and scroll menus.
-If you want some ninja kick while chowing, then Ninja Akasaka is the place to be.
+Black interiors, trapdoors and scroll menus… For a five out of five ninja star dining experience, then Ninja Akasaka is the place to be.
 This restaurant is run by wait staff that is trained and dressed as ninjas.
-Once the ninja waiters are done taking your orders, they will disappear only to again appear midair with their sword and tricks.
+Once the ninja servers are done taking your orders, they will disappear only to again appear midair with their sword and tricks.
 Even the food is ninja-inspired!
-They offer several different course menus including the Yamata Spirit Course (with dishes such as shuriken shaped grassini served with foie gras patte aka Yamato Spirit Course, Turban Shell Bombs a la Escargot, and the Mystery Dish of croquette with vegetable bits.
-While the courses might be on the pricey side, the meals and service in the restaurant is surely a treat.
+They offer several different course menus including the Yamata Spirit Course (with dishes such as shuriken-shaped grassini breadsticks served with foie gras, bouillabaisse, and nigiri sushi), three different vegetarian courses, and a halal-friendly course meal free of pork and alcohol.
+While the courses might be on the pricey side, the dining experience at Ninja Akasaka includes both dinner and a show.

-The marriage of traditional and contemporary is indeed evident in the sights and the gastronomic flavors of Akasaka-Mitsuke.
+The marriage of traditional and contemporary is indeed evident in the sights and the flavors of Akasaka-Mitsuke.
 With a few ideas about where to eat in Akasaka-Mitsuke, go forth and enjoy the food scene in this stunning Tokyo neighborhood.